MarteXcoin-documentation/Documentation/governance/eight-steps.rst

   <https://www.dashcentral.org/budget>`_, become a regular on Discord
   or run a webinar to explain the proposal and answer questions.
-Put some work in before you ask for funding to demonstrate your involvement with Dash - but don't be annoying and spam many channels asking for votes.
+Put some work in before you ask for funding to demonstrate your involvement with MarteX - but don't be annoying and spam many channels asking for votes.

 Demonstrate your commitment to the network
-  If you are asking for significant funding to start up or expand a for-profit business built on Dash, you need to explain why and for how long this funding is required, and what you are offering in return.
-It can be very helpful to show you have skin in the game by matching the contribution provided in Dash with funds from your own business or investors.
-Equity or exclusivity agreements can be reached with `Dash Core Group, Inc. <bradley.zastrow@dash.org>`_, but must be clarified in writing before the proposal is posted.
+  If you are asking for significant funding to start up or expand a for-profit business built on MarteX, you need to explain why and for how long this funding is required, and what you are offering in return.
+It can be very helpful to show you have skin in the game by matching the contribution provided in MarteX with funds from your own business or investors.
+Equity or exclusivity agreements can be reached with `MarteX Core Group, Inc. <bradley.zastrow@dash.org>`_, but must be clarified in writing before the proposal is posted.